Transition support

 - is seriously wounded or injured in service

-- discharges on medical or administrative grounds
+- separates on medical or administrative grounds (misuse of alcohol/use of prohibited substances)

-- transitions from the ADF
+- separates from the ADF.

 Back to top